 Scenario B: 1031 exchange into a 4-plex in Indianapolis.

 Tax bill: $0.
 You reinvest the full $340,000 (minus selling costs) into the replacement property.
-You keep that $50,570 working for you.
+That $50,570 stays in your portfolio working for you.

-Over 10 years at 8% annual returns, that $50,570 you kept compounds to $109,200.
-That's $109,200 more in your portfolio simply because you deferred — not avoided — the tax.
+Over 10 years at 8% annual returns, that $50,570 compounds to $109,200.
+That's $109,200 more in your portfolio simply because you deferred the tax.

 Blackstone, Brookfield, PGIM — they don't do one 1031 exchange.
 They chain them.
 Property A sells into Property B. Five years later, Property B sells into Property C. Each exchange defers the accumulated gains forward.
-After 20-25 years, the deferred tax liability can be enormous on paper — but it never gets paid.
+After 20-25 years, the deferred tax liability on paper can be enormous — but it never gets paid.

-- Your total gain is small enough that the tax hit is manageable ($20,000 in capital gains = ~$3,000-$5,000 tax).
-The transaction costs of a 1031 — QI fees, dual closing costs, potential rush premium — may exceed the tax savings.
+- The gain is small.
+If your capital gains tax is $3,000-$5,000, the transaction costs of a 1031 — QI fees, dual closing costs, possible rush premium — may exceed the savings.

 Challenge for Today

 - Interview two Qualified Intermediaries.
-Ask about their fee structure, escrow insurance, and what happens if they go bankrupt (your money should be in a segregated, FDIC-insured account).
+Ask about fee structure, escrow insurance, and what happens if they go bankrupt (your money should be in a segregated, FDIC-insured account).

 Read definition →